-Apple unveiled its new iPhone 12 models in mid-October 2020 - including the iPhone 12, iPhone 12 Mini, iPhone 12 Pro, and iPhone 12 Pro Max.
-The new devices represent a nice upgrade from last year’s models, with 5G wireless technology, new processors, improved cameras, a slightly refreshed design, and new screen size options.
-While Apple has indicated the early demand for the devices has been strong, it's likely that wireless carriers – who’ve spent considerable amounts on 5G network upgrades – will be aggressive with promotions on the new devices as they look to sign up new customers and boost revenues.
+Apple unveiled its new iPhone 13 models in mid-September 2021 - including the iPhone 13, iPhone 13 Mini, iPhone 13 Pro, and iPhone 13 Pro Max.
+The new devices represent an incremental upgrade over last year’s models, with new processors, much-improved cameras, and some display changes in high-end models.
+It's likely that wireless carriers – who’ve spent considerable amounts on 5G network upgrades – will be aggressive with promotions on the new devices as they look to sign up new customers and boost revenues.

 Below are key drivers of Apple's value that present opportunities for upside or downside to the current Trefis price estimate for Apple: